steem-third-party/steem_data/README.md

 ## Get in touch!

-If you're using steemdata-rb, I'd love to hear from you.
+If you're using steem_data, I'd love to hear from you.
 Drop me a line and tell me what you think!
 I'm @inertia on STEEM.

 ## License